 OK, listen up!
-Everybody seems to be asking us for 560SLs lately so we thought some basic training would be in order for anyone who either has one or is thinking about buying one.
+We’re seeing lots of interest in 560SLs lately so we thought some basic training would be in order for anyone who either has one or is thinking about buying one.
 You won’t get any fluff here, just the facts.
 And don’t blame me if after you read this article you find you bought a clunker.
 We could have shipped you a good one if you just picked up the phone!

 This is SL boot camp so I’ll just yell the basics at you.

 Body!
 Mercedes-Benz built these cars very precisely with careful attention to how every item fit in relation to another, particularly in the sheet metal and interior areas.
 All external body sheet metal should fit precisely with even gaps between any adjacent panels.
 If you could tip that car on its side and roll a ball bearing around the door perimeter gaps, that ball bearing should just cruise around without falling between panels.
 The same goes for hood and deck lid.
 Funky gaps mean DAMAGE or prior panel REMOVAL!
 Nice gaps were the reason my brother made so much money selling new SLs in the late 80’s.
 “Mr. Spencer, why does this SL cost $65 grand?
 Well sir our SLs have superb BUILD QUALITY!
 See, look at these wonderful, even gaps.”